Since 1989. Built-in Support for 631 Lotteries from 68 countries. 7,100 wheels.

 †The theory that differing weights of balls could effect the outcome of the lottery was, ironically, provedby criminals in a successful endeavor to alter the results of the Pennsylvania lottery in 1980: "The cheaters included key employees at a Pittsburgh TV station where drawings for Pennsylvania's Pick 3 game were held.
 A station art director, according to news reports from the time, injected a few grams of white latex paint into balls to be sucked into an air-powered machine.
 The cheaters weighed down all balls except those numbered with 4's and 6's, then bought combinations of those numbers.
 When 6-6-6 hit, they won $1.8 million."

 Some countries use wheels, instead of balls, to select the winning numbers.
 Are the wheels in perfect balance?
 Is the wheel spun with exactly the same torque?
 At the exact same starting position?

 Is your lottery truly random?
 Or is there some weighted influence which slightly alters the odds?
 Only a neural network program, such as Lotto Sorcerer, which is designed to find patterns out of apparent chaos, can detect these influences.
 The end result is that you can maximize your hard-earned lottery-playing dollar.

 It features an intuitive interface that is so easy to use that most people can master the program in just a couple of minutes.
-A free, full working demo is available for download.
+A free demo is available for download.
 For Mac OS X and Windows.